Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 In this hands-on lab, you will implement the steps to build an IoT solution for an end-to-end mobile baggage tracking system, that leverages cloud services and cross-platform mobile development.

-At the end of this hands-on lab, you will be better able to leverage Azure services to implement an IoT solution that includes, RFID tracking, mobile apps, and a continuous integration pipeline for developers.
+At the end of this hands-on lab, you will discover how to leverage Azure services to implement an IoT solution that includes, RFID tracking, mobile apps, and a continuous integration pipeline for developers.

 ## Overview